 The Citizens For Europe program is expanding its activities and offers the Online Mobility Grant program, providing an opportunity for the exchange of knowledge and experiences with colleagues, as well as the participation in events.
 You may find more information on the terms of participation here

-The annual forum of Kaunas European Capital of Culture 2022 will be held online in collaboration with the Creative Europe Desk in Lithuania
+Click the following link to see the videos from the annual forum of Kaunas – European Capital of Culture 2022, which was held online, in collaboration with the Creative Europe Desk in Lithuania.

 Art consumption and its connection to well-being during the Covid 19 pandemic | Art & Well-being